Philadelphia Traumatic Brain Injury Lawyers

 - Construction accidents.
-Falling debris, malfunctioning equipment or construction company negligence can all result in a worker suffering a serious TBI.
+Falling debris, malfunctioning equipment, or construction company negligence can all result in a worker suffering a serious TBI.

-What Are the Symptoms of Traumatic Brain Injuries?
+Symptoms of Traumatic Brain Injury

 Different functions of the body are controlled by specific areas of the brain.
-Therefore, the location of a brain injury determines the effect upon the person.
+Therefore, the location of a brain injury determines which part of the person’s body is affected.
 Those who suffer head trauma and brain injury may experience symptoms that range from mild to severe.

 - Problems with eyesight